waleed46shah/NextJSTemplate/README.md

 ## Step to follow for the interview project

+Create and deploy a Next.js admin dashboard with TypeScript and Tailwind CSS, featuring user authentication, state management using useState, theme functionality and a chart library.

+Project Setup
 - Create a new Next.js project using the command-line interface (CLI).
 (DONE)
 - Configure TypeScript support in the project.
 (DONE)
 - Install and configure Tailwind CSS for styling.
 (DONE)